Eve's Bayou: Development

 Kasi Lemmons first wrote the screenplay in 1993.
 Lemmons said the screenplay "originated as a series of short stories, and the children were the first layers in the short stories."
 Lemmons was inspired by childhood trips she took to Louisiana, saying she "wanted to write a story about people who were like royalty in a small town.
 Louisiana has a unique history in the U.S. It was one of the only places where slaves could buy their freedom.
 Even in the 1700s, there were free people of color who had citizenship because the state was owned by the French."

-Though the story is not autobiographical, Lemons said "there are definitely pieces of my family in it", and that the writing process was therapeutic, as it allowed her to process "things that happened to me—things that I was still wrestling with...At the core of Eve, it’s me and my childhood and wrestling with how powerful I was as a child.
+Though the story is not autobiographical, Lemmons said "there are definitely pieces of my family in it", and that the writing process was therapeutic, as it allowed her to process "things that happened to me—things that I was still wrestling with...At the core of Eve, it’s me and my childhood and wrestling with how powerful I was as a child.
 How did I fight my way through uncomfortable situations and the distress that I felt?”

-When Lemons and producer Caldecot Chubb could not find interest from studios to finance the film or potential directors to helm the production, Lemons decided to direct it herself.
+When Lemmons and producer Caldecot Chubb could not find interest from studios to finance the film or potential directors to helm the production, Lemmons decided to direct it herself.
 After reading the script, Samuel L. Jackson came on board as both a producer and lead actor.
 Jackson said, "Louis Batiste was definitely someone I hadn't seen before.
 A family man with interesting conflicts and a romantic and glamorous life.
 I don't get to play those kinds of guys."
 In 1996, the independent company Trimark Pictures agreed to finance the film.

 Casting

 Lemmons had known many of the film's principal actors from her days acting in New York theatre.
-Meagan Good was originally cast as 10-year-old Eve Batiste, but by the time the film's financing came together, Good had grown out of the role and was instead cast as Eve’s older sister Cisely.
+Meagan Good was originally cast as 10-year-old Eve Batiste, but by the time the film's financing came together, Good had grown out of the role and was instead cast as Eve's older sister Cisely.